wmorioka/dateutils/README.md

 # Dateutils

-[Dateutils](https://dateutils.net/) is a website offering a couple free tools: Calendar, Timezone Table, and TImezone Converter.
+[Dateutils](https://dateutils.net/) is a website offering some free tools: Calendar, Timezone Table, and TImezone Converter.
 This project is open source and aims to provide useful tools for users.
 Contributions are welcome!

 ## Table of Contents